 One Tree Hill is a nature reserve in South London.
 It’s a site of great local wildlife teeming with history, and well worth a visit to lose yourself for an hour or so.
-In the Middle Ages, it was part of the Oak of Honor Wood, and the wider Great North Wood.
-There was an ‘Oak of Honor’ on the top of the hill, where Queen Elizabeth rested on May Day 1602 on her way to Lewisham.
+In the Middle Ages, it was part of the Oak of Honor Wood and the wider Great North Wood.
+It got its name from the ‘Oak of Honor’ on the top of the hill where Queen Elizabeth rested on May Day 1602 on her way to Lewisham.
 The original tree was struck by lightning, but a majestic oak planted in 1905 still stands at the spot.

 In 1896, a section of the land was fenced off for a new golf course.
 This spurred a campaign by the Selbourne Society (Britain’s first nature conservation organisation) and the Society for the Protection of Birds (later to become the RSPB) to preserve it as common land.
 After direct action including a mass trespass of 2,000 people and a protest of some 10,000, they won.
 On 7 August 1905, it was opened as a public park.

 There is an amazing view of London from the top, if you have the puff in you to make it that far!
 The hill was used as a site for anti-Zeppelin guns during the war.
 You can still see the site of those guns today at the viewpoint near the oak tree.
 Thanks to its elevation it has been used over hundreds of years for lots of fascinating purposes – as a semaphore station by the East India Company in the late 1800s; as a lookout point by famous highwayman Dick Turpin; and as a beacon point by the Admiralty in the Napoleonic Wars.